-Water-take (see also P.I.s, page 22)
+Water-take (see also PIs, page 23)

-• 'Mostly complying' assessment for water-take consents (EMS Target 1.3.1, page 39)
+'Mostly complying' assessment for watertake consents (EMS Target 1.3.1, page 40)

 GW Water holds 12 water-take resource consents.
 A 'mostly complying' assessment was received for the 2002/03-year (rather than fully complying), due to two fairly minor issues.
-The Hutt River dropped below the consented minimum flow downstream of our intake for 30 minutes on a single day and two monthly reports were delivered late to the consent manager (see EMS Target 5.1.1, page 41).
+The Hutt River dropped below the consented minimum flow downstream of our intake for 30 minutes on a single day and two monthly reports were delivered late to the consent manager (see EMS Target 5.1.1, page 42).

-- Water-take 60,817 cubic metres1 (m3), 3.5% more than 2001/02.
-This includes an increase of 598m3 stored water volume.
-Water take net of storage change during 2002/03 increased by 3.7% year on year. - Production efficiency: The volume of water-take that is not evident in the volume of water treated (unaccounted-for water-take) was 6.4% of the take, after allowing for increased storage; this is more than we would normally expect.
+- Water-take 60,817 million litres (ML), 3.5 percent more than 2001/02.
+This includes an increase of 598ML stored water volume.
+Water take net of storage change during 2002/03 increased by 3.7 percent year on year. - Production efficiency The volume of watertake that is not evident in the volume of water treated (unaccounted-for water-take) was 6.4 percent of the take, after allowing for increased storage; this is more than we would normally expect.
 Work is underway to identify and quantify the reasons for this result.
 (EMS Target 4.1.2, page 41)